Hollywood Boulevard Commercial and Entertainment District: Today

 The Hollywood Boulevard Commercial and Entertainment District remains a focal point for the film, entertainment, and tourism industries in Los Angeles.
 Numerous films hold their world premieres in the district, commonly at the Chinese or in the case of Disney, the El Capitan, with the larger premieres often shutting down Hollywood Boulevard outside the theaters.
-The Academy Awards are held at the Dolby Theatre every year (also with street closures), Jimmy Kimmel Live shoots daily at the Masonic Temple, and Pantages Theater has become one of the most prestigious theater venues in Los Angeles.
+The Academy Awards are held at Dolby Theatre every year (also with street closures), Jimmy Kimmel Live shoots daily at Hollywood Masonic Temple, and Pantages Theater has become one of the most prestigious theater venues in Los Angeles.
 Musso & Frank, Frolic Room, Boardner's, Larry Edmunds Bookshop, Hollywood Toys & Costumes, Amoeba Records, and numerous other establishments continue to do business in the district, as do a multitude of museums that moved in over the years.
 The Walk of Fame unveils an average of two new stars every month, each accompanied by a media event, and hand and footprints continue to be added to the Chinese forecourt.

 Renovation and revitalization of the district is ongoing.
 2022 saw the Hollywood and Highland Center rebranded Ovation Hollywood, with all Babylonian theming removed; 2023 saw another renovation at the Egyptian, this one by its new owner Netflix, who amongst other alterations removed every aesthetic addition received over the years, effectively bringing the theater back to its original form; and 2024 saw the abrupt closure of Snow White Cafe.

 Other renovations that have been announced but not yet taken place include preserving Security Trust and Savings and converting Palmer Building into a hotel.
-Furthermore, the City of Los Angeles has proposed a comprehensive renovation of the district's entire streetscape, with changes that include: adding sidewalk dining, event plazas, and community gathering spaces; improving landscaping, lighting, signage, and mobility access; doubling pedestrian space; and restoring the Walk of Fame.
+Furthermore, Los Angeles Metro plans to connect the K Line to the district and the City of Los Angeles has proposed a comprehensive renovation of the district's entire streetscape, with changes that include: adding sidewalk dining, event plazas, and community gathering spaces; improving landscaping, lighting, signage, and mobility access; doubling pedestrian space; and restoring the Walk of Fame.
+Advocates have also proposed converting Hollywood Boulevard from Highland to La Brea to a pedestrian zone similar to Third Street Promenade, Fremont Street, Market Street, and Times Square; however, this was not part of the city's plans As of 2020.